-- Large: Pieces that, on the flat side, are about 8 inches or more in diameter.
+- Large: Pieces that, on the flat side, are about eight inches or more in diameter.
 These pieces are big enough that you can stack them neatly away.

 - Small Rubble: This consists of everything smaller, of course.

 How Not to Dispose

 Don't put it out in your regular garbage service.
 Not only will it take hundreds of trips, but you risk provoking the ire of the sanitation workers because most municipalities do not allow concrete in residential waste service.

 If you put it in a dumpster, typically it should be one that is devoted only to concrete or masonry-type debris, and the dumpster can only be filled about a quarter full.

 How to Use It

 Broken concrete doesn't have to be thrown away.
 Suggestions include:

-- Flip over, powerwash, and turn into a stone-look pathway.
+- Flip it over, powerwash it, and turn it into a stone-look pathway.

-- Stack up and make short garden walls.
+- Stack it up, and make short garden walls.

 - Make short retaining walls.

-- Stack in a circle to make a fire pit.
+- Stack it in a circle to make a fire pit.

-- Use as edging for a pond, to hold down the pond liner.
+- Use it as edging for a pond to hold down the pond liner.